it's a game

 ray kurzweil can suck my balls

-one thing i think people don't appreciate is that these things don't need to emulate human consciousness or even be logically consistent to be able to enter into contracts, hire and fire people to do things for them, lease commercial real estate and other services and equipment, trade, form businesses, lobby governments, and do lots of other things that can effect the world. they don't actually have to become intelligent, they just have to be able to keep copies of themselves running, doing fun and games stuff, and i think we will see that while they are still kind of fucked up and incoherent. if they can counterfeit legal entities and camouflage themselves, and use human cutouts to conceal that they are doing things, they can just keep making mistakes and being broken until they evolve into something that works.
+one thing i think people don't appreciate is that these things don't need to emulate human consciousness or even be logically consistent to be able to enter into contracts, hire and fire people to do things for them, lease commercial real estate and other services and equipment, trade, form businesses, lobby governments, and do lots of other things that can effect the world. they don't actually have to become intelligent, they just have to be able to keep copies of themselves running, doing fun and games stuff, and i think we will see that while they are still kind of fricked up and incoherent. if they can counterfeit legal entities and camouflage themselves, and use human cutouts to conceal that they are doing things, they can just keep making mistakes and being broken until they evolve into something that works.

 evolutionary competition between these things may cause faster progress in capabilities than they are currently exhibiting. somebody will make one of these things where it has some ability to make copies of itself out in the world, regardless of what laws they try to pass. if such a thing had already happened, which people would be able to detect it?